alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 2: 📽️ All you could ever want to know about THE BUTTON

+We were able to get our Angular app generated, include Kendo in the app and get our first button working.
+There are so many MANY more options when it comes to buttons in Kendo UI, however.
+This video will show the black belt ways of the button.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.